Nurturing Resilience and Connection Through the Power of Art

 Discover Our Community

-We envision a world where everyone has access to the healing power of creativity.
+At Art for the Journey, we envision a world where everyone has access to the healing power of creativity.

 What We Do